tapj/biotyper/README.md

 LazyLoad: yes

 Short story : package developped for the enterotype paper (Arumugam et al., Nature, 2010) at EMBL.
-I am still develloping it at INRA MetaGenoPolis hoping that it could be useful for other users too. more information with the enterotype tutorial : http://enterotype.embl.de/
+I am still maintain it at Danone Nutricia Research hoping that it could be useful for other users too. more information with the enterotype tutorial : http://enterotype.embl.de/.
+A more recent method to cluster enterotypes using reference-based assignments can be found here http://enterotypes.org/

 Install : you can install the BiotypeR package from GitHub using `devtools` package.